30 Best Self Defense Knives in 2023 (Fixed Blade and Folding)

 Total Weight: 4.80 Ounces

-My Review: Thin, light, and easy to carry is the name of the game with the Cold Steel Back Talon 2.
+My Review: Another knife that resembles a claw, thin, light, and easy to carry is the name of the game with the Cold Steel Back Talon II.
 The cutouts in the handle feel great, especially with a saber grip The 4.25-inch reverse s-curve blade is super sharp.
-Cold steel manufactures two variations of this knife, one with a fully serrated blade and one without.
+Cold Steel manufactures two variations of this knife, one with a fully serrated blade and one without.

 Blade Style: Drop-Point